 This article contains architecture, code, and configuration guidance to implement the Modern Web App pattern.
 Use the following links to navigate to the guidance you need:

-- Architecture guidance: Learn how to modularize web app components and select appropriate platform-as-a-service (PaaS) solutions.
+- Architecture guidance: Learn how to modularize web app components and select appropriate platform as a service (PaaS) solutions.

 - Code guidance: Implement four design patterns to optimize the decoupled components: Strangler Fig, Queue-Based Load Leveling, Competing Consumers, and Health Endpoint Monitoring patterns.